flokapi/leetcode-explanations/dynamic_programming/README.md

 By doing so, we effectively reduce the problem size by one at each step, until we reach the amount cell, which contains the result.

-If the amount couldn't be reached, the value of it's cell will remain to `-1`.
+If the amount couldn't be reached, the value of its cell will remain  `-1`.